gatling/frontline-doc/content/reference/current/user/binary/index.md

 * pull Gatling dependencies
 * add the maven plugin for Scala, so your code gets compiled
-* add the maven plugin for FrontLine, so it can package your code into a deployable artifact
+* add the maven plugin for Gatling Enterprise, so it can package your code into a deployable artifact

 ```xml
 <project>